 During aerial reconnaissance of the area in October 2021 a 500m wide area was exposed by three slides in a logged area 2.5km NW of the Hushamu deposit that exhibited colour anomalies similar to SCP alteration observed on the Company's other deposits and targets.
-Reconnaissance exploration will be carried out in this area in 2022.
+At the southern extent of a 2019 IP survey lines to the north and east of this exhibit chargeability anomalies.
+Reconnaissance exploration commenced in this area during 2022 and will be continued during 2023.